Naseer Faiq: Diplomatic context

 Following the Taliban's takeover of Afghanistan in August 2021, the United Nations did not recognize the Taliban's nominee for the Afghan seat.
-Faiq has since continued to serve as the acting head of mission of Afghanistan's Permanent Mission to the UN, maintaining representation under the framework of the former Islamic Republic.
+Faiq has since continued to serve as the acting head of mission of Afghanistan's Permanent Mission to the UN.
+He has stated that he does not represent the Islamic Republic of Afghanistan, instead serving as an independent voice for Afghanistan at the UN.

 Awards and recognition

 Faiq has received awards and official commendations from the Ministry of Foreign Affairs of Afghanistan in recognition of his diplomatic service and contributions to Afghanistan's international representation.